juspay/hyperswitch-encryption-service/README.md

 ## Development
 - Cripta supports AES, AWS KMS, Hashicorp Vault as backends.
 Run cripta service with either of the backend by mentioning in feature flag.
-Ex: `cargo run
+Ex: `cargo run --features=aes` for running with AES as backend.
 - Run `docker compose --file docker-compose.yml up -d` to run required services (postgres, Hashicorp vault) for development.

 ### Hashicorp Vault Setup (Will be Automated in Future)